Southland (SLND)

 nullAI Analysis | Feedback

-Frankie S. Renda, President, Chief Executive Officer
+Frank Renda President, Chief Executive Officer

-Frankie S. Renda serves as President, Chief Executive Officer, and Director of Southland Holdings, Inc., and has also been the Interim Chairman since August 2024.
-With nearly 30 years of experience in the construction industry, he has spent the last two decades as CEO of Southland.
-Mr. Renda has utilized his operational background, industry knowledge, and M&A expertise to expand the Southland family of companies to approximately $1.3 billion in annual revenues across North America.
-He directly owns 51.5% of the company's shares.
+As President and Chief Executive Officer of Southland, Frank Renda is responsible for identifying and establishing all necessary initiatives to achieve short-term and long-term corporate goals.
+Mr. Renda has nearly 30 years of experience across various disciplines within the construction industry and has spent the last 20-21 years as CEO of Southland.
+He has combined his operational background, industry knowledge, and M&A expertise to grow the Southland family of companies to approximately $1.3B in annual revenues, with operations throughout North America.
+He holds a Bachelor of Business Administration from Texas Tech University.
+Mr. Renda directly owns 51.5% of Southland Holdings' shares.

-Keith Bassano, Chief Financial Officer
+Keith Bassano Chief Financial Officer

-Tim Winn, EVP, Chief Operating Officer
+Tim Winn EVP, Chief Operating Officer

-Rudy Renda, EVP, Chief Operating Officer, Strategy & Special Projects
+Rudy Renda EVP, Chief Operating Officer, Strategy & Special Projects

 AI Analysis | Feedback